1HPorange/wordchain/readme.md

 Note that because of reasons, the application won't accept lists longer than 256 words.
 But that would take an eternity to calculate anyways, trust me.

+### Tips

+- Tweaking the value of the `--granularity` flag is pretty important.
+Try finding a good value for small and intermediate workloads first and increase that value for larger workloads.
+- The `--quick-results` switch really degrades the overall execution time, so use it only when you can live with a good guess for the longest chain.

 ## Building

 You will need a more-or-less recent version of the rust toolchain,